Kotlin/kotlinx-benchmark/README.md

 **kotlinx.benchmark** is a toolkit for running benchmarks for multiplatform code written in Kotlin and running on the following supported targets: JVM, JavaScript and Native.

+Both Legacy and IR backends are supported for JS, however `kotlin.js.compiler=both` or `js(BOTH)` target declaration won't work.
+You should declare each targeted backend separately.
+See build script of the [kotlin-multiplatform example project](https://github.com/Kotlin/kotlinx-benchmark/tree/master/examples/kotlin-multiplatform).

-If you're familiar with [JMH](https://openjdk.java.net/projects/code-tools/jmh/), it is very similar and uses it under the hoods to run benchmarks on JVM.
+On JVM [JMH](https://openjdk.java.net/projects/code-tools/jmh/) is used under the hoods to run benchmarks.
+This library has a very similar way of defining benchmark methods.
+Thus, using this library you can run your JMH-based Kotlin/JVM benchmarks on other platforms with minimum modifications, if any at all.

 # Requirements